Automotive industry in Morocco

 Morocco has signed deals for 26 auto industry projects worth a total of €1.23-billion ($1.45-billion) as it seeks to build its position as an international hub for the sector.
-The projects announced on Monday are with companies from France, Spain, Italy, China, South Korea, Japan and the US, and are expected to create more than 11 500 jobs, the government statement said.
+In 2017, the Government announced projects with companies from France, Spain, Italy, China, South Korea, Japan and the US, from which they expected to create more than 11 500 jobs.

 Morocco expects to produce one million vehicles with a local integration rate of 80% by 2020.
 Against 650,000 currently, the achievement of a rate of local integration of vehicles leaving Morocco by 80% and a turnover of 10 billion euros, with the aim to create 160,000 jobs.

 Production facilities

 Renault

 The Somaca facility in Casablanca opened in 1959 and is now 80% owned by Renault Group and 20% by PSA.
 It currently produces the Renault Kangoo, Dacia Logan and Dacia Sandero.
 The plant has a production capacity of almost 80,000 vehicles a year and employs 1,307 staff.
 Production of the Renault 4 ended in 1993.
 The facility previously produced the 5, 12 and 18 models.

 Renault-Nissan opened its Tangier facility in 2012 and manufactures the Dacia Lodgy and Dacia Dokker.
 It had an initial production capacity of 170,000 vehicles a year on one assembly line and employs 5,086 staff.